Keeping Your Account Secure

 In addition to implementing features the increase security, we have to maintain best practices on the backend to ensure your account remains secure.
 We monitor sessions to restrict access of your account appropriately, and have constructed Wufoo in a way that every account is isolated.
 Safeguards are in place to try and detect common attacks such as SQL injection and cross site scripting.
 Most importantly, we actively review our code for potential security (in addition to evaluating all user feedback) so that we can address any issues as quickly as they arise.

 Even though we have made a mass attack on all accounts difficult, and even a single attack on a specific, targeted form challenging, some spam may still get through.
 In this case, the best thing you can do is enable Smart CAPTCHA and consider limiting entries to one per IP or changing the Field Settings on the Email field to No Duplicates depending on how the entries are being submitted.
-Additionally, if you delete the spam entries yourself within 24 hours (or within any timeframe by contacting support) they will not count against your monthly totals.
+Additionally, if you delete the spam entries yourself within 24 hours, they will not count against your monthly totals.